Transgender Hormone Therapy

 People who desire transgender hormonal therapy are encouraged to see a trained medical professional, who will prescribe the right medications and monitor your care over time.
 The physician carefully watches for complications as you slowly begin taking an increased level of hormones.

 The risks of transgender hormonal therapy are same as the risks for anyone on hormonal therapy.
 For example, a man receiving estrogen therapy has the same increased risk of thromboembolism, stroke or breast cancer as a woman who takes birth control pills.
 Screening for breast cancer and other risks are built into the care guidelines.
 Monitoring for these risk factors is part of the clinical care.

-Physicians throughout Wisconsin refer their patients to Froedtert & The Medical College of Wisconsin for transgender hormonal therapy.
-We share our expertise with the community physicians so they can continue local care for their patients.
+Physicians throughout Wisconsin refer their patients to Froedtert & the Medical College of Wisconsin for transgender hormonal therapy.
+We share our expertise with these community physicians so they can continue local care for their patients.